Contact InformationMain office:

 As the fall semester gets underway, the Community College of Rhode Island’s Information Technology Department is letting students, faculty and staff know that it is at their service – quite literally, as it happens.
-Changes to its overloaded Help Desk function are coming, and all fall under the umbrella of what will be known as the IT Service Desk.
+Changes to its overloaded Help Desk function are coming, and all fall under the umbrella of what will be known as the IT Help Desk.

-The new Service Desk changes will begin in a phased approach, said Director of User Support Dawn Lewis, who added that industry best practices were the biggest driver for the changes.
-Throughout the process – which will include implementing a more streamlined website, using quick-hit FAQ videos and pop-up windows for popular questions, changing the process of answering work orders, practicing a sort of triage with levels of user support and expanding the Service Desk to include all other campuses – Lewis and Executive Director and CIO Stephen A. Vieira hope that users will reach out to them with feedback as they and their staff move through this learning process.
+The new Help Desk changes will begin in a phased approach, said Director of User Support Dawn Lewis, who added that industry best practices were the biggest driver for the changes.
+Throughout the process – which will include implementing a more streamlined website, using quick-hit FAQ videos and pop-up windows for popular questions, changing the process of answering work orders, practicing a sort of triage with levels of user support and expanding the Help Desk to include all other campuses – Lewis and Executive Director and CIO Stephen A. Vieira hope that users will reach out to them with feedback as they and their staff move through this learning process.

 Last semester, Vieira and President Ray Di Pasquale met to discuss the level of service the Help Desk offered, and what, if anything, they could change to increase transparency and user satisfaction with the services.
 The Help Desk functions under a deluge of up to hundreds of calls per day, depending on where things fall in the academic year.
 Vieira said that because of limitations with staffing and hours, there was a range of phone calls – about 20 percent to 35 percent – that were going unresolved.
 He and Di Pasquale looked at what could be changed while still accounting for budgetary limitations, and a reduction of call volume jumped out as the foremost concern.